 On 21 May, following the deaths of two further hunger strikers, Raymond McCreesh and Patsy O’Hara, Haughey dissolved the Dáil claiming that he was calling the election because of the grave situation in Northern Ireland.
 At a press conference to announce the launch of Fianna Fáil’s general election campaign Haughey said that he would be seeking the people’s endorsement of Fianna Fáil’s Northern Ireland policy.
 He informed assembled reporters that he had decided to call the election a year early because of the present uncertain political climate, as well as the difficulties arising out of the Northern Ireland problem.
 He, therefore, felt he must go before the people to obtain their support for his party’s policies.

 Haughey was genuinely under the assumption that the ongoing hunger strike protest might work to his advantage during the general election campaign.
 Terry Keane, Haughey’s long-term mistress, recalled that he was sure he would win the general election “on the northern ticket”.
 Keane remembered how she poured cold water over this assumption.
 “Don’t be ridiculous”, she said, “nobody gives a fiddlers about the North, the Irish electorate only cares about money”.
-Indeed, Patrick Hillery, Irish president, recounted that when the outgoing taoiseach visited Áras an Uachtaráin to dissolve the Dáil, Haughey was convinced that ‘... this is a good time to go with people leaning heavily on Fianna Fáil because of the troubled state of the country’.
-As is discussed below, Haughey’s calculation that the ‘northern ticket’ would help him to win the general election was to dramatically backfire.
+Indeed, Patrick Hillery, Irish president, recounted that when the outgoing taoiseach visited Áras an Uachtaráin to dissolve the Dáil, Haughey was convinced that “... this is a good time to go with people leaning heavily on Fianna Fáil because of the troubled state of the country” As is discussed below, Haughey’s calculation that the ‘northern ticket’ would help him to win the general election was to dramatically backfire.

 ‘The enemy that he is …’: Haughey and the 1981 Irish general election